-The one theme that I've taken away from all of these metrics is that 2022 was typically painful Bitcoin bear market; we have once again persevered through some significant setbacks.
+The one theme that I've taken away from all of these metrics is that 2023 was the typical sideways action we tend to see as the bear market ends and the bull begins; we have once again persevered through some significant setbacks.

 General interest in educational resources remained low.
-This makes sense, as we tend not to see many new entrants to markets when sentiment is bearish.
+This makes sense, as we tend not to see many new entrants until the FOMO phase of peak bull market hits.

 I myself abandoned BitcoinTalk many years ago because I felt it was hard to find signal through the noise.
-It looks like user growth on that site decelerated significantly in 2022.
+It looks like user growth on that site decelerated even more in 2023.